 Unlike in many areas of this dry continent, the Traditional Owners of this region have made rainforest their home and heritage for thousands of years.
 The cultural values of our Wet Tropics landscape must be protected and celebrated as it is part of what makes the Wet Tropics the extraordinarily special place that it is.

-There are also two Aboriginal Councils with local government responsibilities, one at Yarrabah and one at Wujal Wujal.
+There are also two Aboriginal Councils, Yarrabah and Wujal Wujal, with local government responsibilities.

 Both tangible and intangible features of the lands, waterways and the sea have special values for Traditional Owners.